I have noticed that more and more people are turning to INTERMITTENT FASTING as a way to quickly SHED all the stubborn body fat.

 It has been a popular topic among our diabetes smarts community too.

-So today we discussed it.
+So today we will discuss it.

 In this article, we’ve got the low-down on everything you should know when it comes to intermittent fasting and diabetes.